Giants Fan Angry Patriots Signed Antonio Brown Accused Of Making Gillette Stadium Threat

 EAST PROVIDENCE, R.I.
 (CBS) – A New York Giants fan was so angry about the New England Patriots signing Antonio Brown he allegedly issued a threat on Facebook to “shoot up random people” at Gillette Stadium.

 Tobias Gray was arrested at his home in East Providence, Rhode Island Sunday.
 He was handcuffed and wore a Giants jersey and jacket during a court appearance in Providence Monday on unrelated assault charges.
+The 44-year-old was charged with simple and domestic assault and threatening police officers at the time of his arrest.

 Gray is accused of making a threatening post on Facebook over the weekend after the defending Super Bowl champions signed Brown, one of the best and most controversial receivers in the NFL, Saturday.